knoeai/English-Subtitles-The-Boss-KDrama-1999/README.md

 > All original code, timing logic, and documentation are © 2025 by `knoe.ai`.
 > The PTT workflow and subtitle creation process are **private and copyrighted**.
 > Unauthorized reproduction, reverse-engineering, or commercial use of this system without written permission is strictly prohibited.

+## 📢 Disclaimer

+This project is **not affiliated with MBC**, the original broadcaster of *The Boss (왕초)*, or with any current or past rights holders in South Korea, the United States, or elsewhere.
+To our knowledge, *The Boss (1999)* has not been officially licensed or distributed in the United States.
+The subtitle files and timing tools provided here are intended for **educational, archival, and non-commercial use only**, in accordance with fair use principles.

+If any rights holders or representatives wish to contact us regarding this project, we welcome respectful dialogue and will respond promptly.